Raymond trained and worked as an actor before joining Thames Television

 commented that he must have commanded a huge budget to make all

-me straight, telling me that he had very little money to play
+straight, telling me that he had very little money to play with,

-of them were kept in storage in the Thames wardrobe department,
+them were kept in storage in the Thames wardrobe department, but

 were used for other productions.
 "The most important thing,